-If you find it difficult to find natural hair styles, you know the struggle.
-Keeping your hair properly moisturized can sometimes seem impossible.
+If you find it difficult to find natural hairstyles, you know the struggle.
+Keeping your hair adequately moisturized can sometimes seem impossible.
 To make it worse, the conditioners you see at the store are either laced with harsh chemicals, or they’re all natural but way too expensive.
 What’s a girl to do?

 How You Find Homemade Leave In Conditioners Online?